 No matter what you're trying to accomplish in life there's one thing that always has an impact on how well you will do: the amount of sleep you get every night.

 Being well rested helps you physically, mentally, and emotionally.
 It increases your will power and improves your mood.

 Sleep affects so many aspects of daily life, yet many people struggle to get enough.

-The good news is that there are a number of things you can do to help yourself sleep better, from tweaking your sleep environment to increasing your magnesium intake.
+The good news is that there are a number of things you can do to help yourself sleep better, from tweaking your sleep environment to taking magnesium for sleep.

 Control Your Sleep Environment

 Some causes of insomnia are out of your control.
 Your job may require you to work odd hours or you may have chronic pain that keeps you awake.
 These are things you have to manage as best you can for now while working to address them over time.

 However there are other causes that when tweaked and optimized can have an immediate effect.
 Quite often the changes you make to things you can control can be enough to get you the rest you need.